-The following are the opinions of the author, and do not necessarily reflect the opinions of either fRI Research or the Healthy Landscapes Activity Team.
+The following are the opinions of the author, and do not necessarily reflect the opinions of either fRI Research or the Healthy Landscapes Activity team.

-- Use the results from this study as an early warning system for ecosystem health concerns.
+- 1) Use the results from this study as an early warning system for ecosystem health concerns.
 Landscape patterns have momentum that can take several years or decades to shift beyond their historical range.
 The responses of the resident species to such deviations may take even longer to be observable.
 As a result, the implications of policies and practices based on fine-filter values are - almost always - only obvious to us many years or decades later.
 In other words, value-based management systems force us to continually be responding to known, existing threats.
 Shifting to a more pro-active management paradigm lies at the heart of an NRV strategy.
 Notwithstanding climate change implications, in the absence of perfect understanding of how ecosystems function, an NRV strategy assumes that the historical range of patterns is a relatively safe range within which to manage that minimizes the degradation of ecosystem function and resilience while providing for a sustainable flow of goods and services.
 In other words, an NRV strategy is the ultimate manifestation of the precautionary principle.
 For example, when we first notice landscapes deviating from pre-industrial (NRV) patterns, that is a critical red flag - and one that is observable far ahead of the associated fine-filter red flags.
 We can be more proactive by paying attention to coarse-filter red flags.
-This project has identified several such critical NRV red flags, some of which already have observable fine-filter red flags (e.g., lack of very large old forest patches), but others than do not (e.g., scarcity of young black spruce forest type). - 2) Change the channel on the role / importance of disturbance.
+This project has identified several such critical NRV red flags (e.g., scarcity of young black spruce forest type). - 2) Change the channel on the role / importance of disturbance.
 For too long, disturbance has been associated with mostly negative social, economic, and ecological consequences.
 From an ecological perspective the boreal is now, and always will be, a disturbance-dependent ecosystem.
 This means one of the ultimate measures of a healthy ecosystem (and thus sustainability, and thus social and economic values as well) is the quality of disturbance activities, not the existence of them.
-Within and beyond Canada this message is becoming more common, but all forest land management agencies should be highlighting the necessary and positive role of disturbance of the appropriate quality.
+Within and beyond Canada this message is becoming more common, but all forest land management agencies should be highlighting the necessary and positive role of disturbance - of the appropriate quality.